 Expect rescue scenarios with made-up victims and simulated wounds to prepare you for back country emergencies.
 Sessions may be videotaped for enhanced learning.

-The Five-Day WFR course has been through five years of development and testing.
+The Five-Day WFR course has been subject to five years of development and testing.
 The pilot courses have been well received and very effective.
 However, we do need to emphasize that conscientious preparation is essential for success.
-This is not a short-cut version of our standard course.
+This is not a short-cut version of our standard course..

 Wilderness Medical Associates provides all teaching materials at no additional cost.
 The WMA textbook, case studies workbook, field guide, lecture notes, and handouts are included.
 WMA’s textbook, Wilderness and Rescue Medicine, is included in the package mailed prior to course start.